Venkata09/AWS_Developer_Certification/AWS_Notes/AWS_VPC_Essentials.md

 Fault Tolerant: The ability of your “system” to withstand failures in one (or more) of its components and still remain available.

+ Q: What is the proper structure of AWS Global Infrastructure?
+A: Regions -> Availability Zones -> Data Centers -> AWS Services

+T: A VPC is your private, logically isolated section of AWS.

+T: Route Tables are what direct the flow of traffic between resources within a VPC.

+Q: Availability Zones allow for this type of cloud architecture?
+A: Highly available and fault tolerant architecture.

+T: An Internet Gateway MUST be attached to a VPC for AWS resources, such as an EC2 instance, to have access to the Internet.

+Q: What is the security layer that allows/denies data from entering or exiting a subnet?
+A: Network Access Control List (NACL)

+Q: VPC is an abbreviation for:
+A: Virtual Private Cloud